 How To Set Up A Facebook Video Ad

-To create a Facebook video ad, you have to choose which objective you want it to serve:
+To create a Facebook video ad, you need to have an objective.

-Once you choose the objective, you have to choose what type of video you want to make:
+Once you choose an objective, you have to choose what type of video you want to make.

-Once that’s done, you can preview how your ad will look:
+You can drag and drop your own images into the template if you like.
+Once that’s done, you can preview how your ad will look.

 When you’re satisfied with how it looks, click “Continue”.
-The next step is targeting — but before.
+The next step is targeting.

-Facebook Video Ads is a new way to promote your business on Facebook.
-They are similar to Sponsored Posts, but the targeting and reach is much better.
+Facebook Video Ads are a new way to promote your business on Facebook.
+They are similar to Sponsored Posts, but the targeting and reach are much better.

-In a Sponsored Post, you could only target people based on their Likes, Interests, and their relationship with your Page.
+In a Sponsored Post, you can only target people based on their Likes, Interests, and their relationship with your Page.

-However, with Facebook Video Ads you can now target by age, gender, location, language and device.
+However, with Facebook Video Ads you can target by age, gender, location, language, and device.

-Unlike video on Facebook that you have to click to play (which most people don’t), Facebook Video Ads begin playing automatically as they appear in the News Feed.
+Unlike videos that you have to click to play (which most people don’t), Facebook Video Ads begin playing automatically as they appear in the News Feed.

-This makes them an attractive option for businesses that want to entertain customers or make them laugh.
+This makes it an attractive option for businesses that want to entertain customers.

 Have some educational content?
 You can use Facebook Video Ads to target people based on their education level!

-Video ads were introduced in early 2012, and the format has continued to evolve since.
+Video ads were introduced in early 2012, and the format has continued to evolve.